Atlantic slave trade: African slavery

 Slavery was prevalent in many parts of Africa for many centuries before the beginning of the Atlantic slave trade.
-There is evidence that enslaved people from some parts of Africa were exported to states in Africa, Europe, and Asia prior to the European colonization of the Americas.
+Slavery was an important part of the economic structure of Africa although its relative importance and the role and treatment of enslaved people varied considerably by society.

+Millions of enslaved Africans were transported to other parts of Africa, or exported to Europe and Asia prior to the Atlantic slave trade and the European colonization of the Americas.
+The Trans-Saharan slave trade across the Sahara had functioned since antiquity, and continued to do so up until the 20th-century; in 652, the Rashidun Caliphate in Egypt enforced an annual tribute of 400 slaves from the Christian Kingdom of Makuria by the Baqt treaty, which was to be in effect for centuries.
+It supplied Africans for slavery in the Rashidun Caliphate (632–661), the Umayyad Caliphate (661–750), the Abbasid Caliphate (750–1258) and the Mamluk Sultanate (1258–1517).

-The Atlantic slave trade was not the only slave trade from Africa, although it was the largest in intensity in terms of number of humans over a unit of time.
-As Elikia M'bokolo wrote in Le Monde diplomatique:
+The Atlantic slave trade was not the only slave trade from Africa; as Elikia M'bokolo wrote in Le Monde diplomatique:

+Slaves were marched in shackles to the coasts of Sudan, Ethiopia and Somali, placed upon dhows and trafficked across the Indian Ocean to the Gulf of Aden.
+Others were carried across the Red Sea to Arabia and Aden, with sick slaves being thrown overboard, or they were marched across the Sahara desert via the Trans-Saharan slave trade route to the Nile, many of them were dying from exposure or swollen feet along the way.

-However, estimates are imprecise, which can affect comparison between different slave trades.
+Estimates are imprecise, which can affect comparison between different slave trades.
 Two rough estimates by scholars of the numbers African slaves held over twelve centuries in the Muslim world are 11.5 million and 14 million, while other estimates indicate a number between 12 and 15 million African slaves prior to the 20th century.

-According to John K. Thornton, Europeans usually bought enslaved people who were captured in endemic warfare between African states.
-Some Africans had made a business out of capturing Africans from neighboring ethnic groups or war captives and selling them.
-A reminder of this practice is documented in the Slave Trade Debates of England in the early 19th century: "All the old writers ... concur in stating not only that wars are entered into for the sole purpose of making slaves, but that they are fomented by Europeans, with a view to that object."
-People living around the Niger River were transported from these markets to the coast and sold at European trading ports in exchange for muskets and manufactured goods such as cloth or alcohol.
-However, the European demand for slaves provided a large new market for the already existing trade.
-While those held in slavery in their own region of Africa might hope to escape, those shipped away had little chance of returning to Africa.
+According to John K. Thornton, Europeans usually bought enslaved people who had been captured in endemic warfare between African states.
+Some Africans had made a business out of capturing war captives or members of neighboring ethnic groups and selling them.
+A reminder of this practice is documented in debates over the trade in the British Parliament in 1806: "All the old writers ... concur in stating not only that wars are entered into for the sole purpose of making slaves, but that they are fomented by Europeans, with a view to that object."
+People living around the Niger River would be transported from these markets to the coast and sold in European trading ports, in exchange for muskets and manufactured goods such as cloth or alcohol.
+The European demand for slaves provided a new and larger market for the already existing trade.
+While those held as slaves in their own region of Africa could hope to escape, those shipped away had little chance of returning to their homeland.